2026 SIGIR Workshop on eCommerce

 • Relevance models for multi-faceted entities

-• Relevance vs. revenue
+• Relevance vs. revenue trade-offs

-• Deterministic sorts (e.g. price low to high)
+• Deterministic sorts (e.g., price low to high)

 • Temporal dynamics and seasonality